socialhackathon/AiymKana-backend/README.md

 The backend part of the AiymKana application aimed to provide useful information and help regarding the violence for the vulnerable social groups

+It provides the data for the mobile app through the Django REST Framework API

 Prerequisites
 -------------